 Cleaning the bathroom is one of my least favorite chores.
 However, as with a lot of chores, it’s something that has to be taken care of regardless, and I love finding or figuring out bathroom cleaning tips that will make the job easier and more pleasant, but that are also super effective!

-The organizing in the bathroom has been pretty easy to maintain, but lately I’ve found myself looking up cleaning tips on Pinterest to try and make the cleaning part easier.
+The organizing in the bathroom has been pretty easy to maintain, but lately I’ve been trying cleaning tips to try and make the cleaning part easier.